mitrefccace/autoinstall/README.md

 ## Code Structure
 The script installer.py allows the user to install any of the following repositories in any order:
-ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, Fendesk, and Virtualagent.
+ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, Fendesk, and Virtual Agent.

 ## Prerequisites
 The installation scripts require the following: